IgniteUI/igniteui-docfx/kr/components/map_binding_multiple_data_sources.md

 ## Binding Multiple Data Sources

-In the `XamGeographicMap`, you can add multiple geographic series objects to overlay custom data sources with geo-spacial data.
+In the `IgxGeographicMap`, you can add multiple geographic series objects to overlay custom data sources with geo-spacial data.
 For example, `GeographicSymbolSeries` for plotting geographic locations of airports, the `GeographicPolylineSeries` for plotting flights between airports, and 2nd `GeographicPolylineSeries` for plotting gridlines of major geographic coordinates.

 ### Demo